Skip to main content

 Demonstrate the Policy Enforcement

-This section explains how to demonstrate the policy enforcement into the frontend hosts.
+This section explains how to demonstrate the policy enforcement into the front-end hosts.

-• SSH in as ops.
+• SSH in as ops

-• SSH in as Dave.
+• SSH in as Dave

-• SSH in as Alice.
+• SSH in as Alice

-• SSH in as bob.
+• SSH in as bob

 SSH in as ops

-To demonstrate the policy enforcement, you must SSH in as ops into the frontend host using the following command:
+To demonstrate the policy enforcement, you must SSH in as ops into the front-end host using the following command:

 ssh -p 2222 ops@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Now, you will be prompted for the secret and Jira ticket.
+You will be prompted for the secret and Jira ticket.
 The values for secret and Jira ticket prompts are not important for this first demonstration.

 The following shows the output for the SSH command.